natetrek/startup-portfolio/README.md

 ## About this site

-This site is built with Vue 3 and Tailwind CSS, with Vite as the build tool.
+I built this site with Vue 3 and Tailwind CSS, with Vite as the build tool.
 Can find out more about these popular web development technologies here:

 - [Vue 3](https://vuejs.org/)
 - [Tailwind CSS](https://tailwindcss.com/)